Introduction to the problem and scale

 - Livestock’s primary role in food production should become the conversion of materials that we cannot consume – grass, by-products, food waste, crop residues – into the food we can eat.18, 19

-- By reducing the cereals being fed to livestock and instead feeding those cereals to people, we could of being used to feed people, we feed an extra 3.5 billion people.20
+- By reducing the cereals being fed to livestock and instead feeding those cereals to people, we could feed an extra 3.5 billion people.20

 - Halving overconsumption (i.e. consuming more than nutritional requirements) could feed an extra 400 million people.21